silverstripeltd/silverstripe-pagefeedback/README.md

     - Vulcan\PageFeedback\Extensions\PageFeedbackControllerExtensions
 ```

-or for a specific page type
+or for a specific page type:

 ```yml
 Vulcan\UserDocs\UserDocsPage: